aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 # Using AWS FPGA user-defined interrupts in C/C++ application

-AWS FPGA provides options for Custom Logic (CL) to generate user-defined interrupts.
+AWS FPGA provides options for Custom Logic (CL) to generate user-defined interrupt events, sent to the instance via MSI-X message.

-At the hardware level, these interrupts are defined in [AWS Shell Interface Specification](https://github.com/aws/aws-fpga/master/blob/hdl/docs/AWS_Shell_Interface_Specification.md)
+At the hardware level, these interrupt event are defined in [AWS Shell Interface Specification](https://github.com/aws/aws-fpga/master/blob/hdl/docs/AWS_Shell_Interface_Specification.md)

 ## User-defined interrupts relies on EDMA driver

-From the software perspective, AWS provides Elastic DMA (EDMA), a reference Linux kernel driver, a shared driver between the interrupts and the DMA.
-EDMA is responsible for:
+AWS provides Elastic DMA (EDMA) (A reference Linux kernel driver) services both CL interrupt events and the DMA between instance's CPU memory and CL.

+For interrupt events, EDMA is responsible for:

-i) Initialization of the interrupt logic in the Shell to map user interrupts to MSI-X interrupts of the PCIe AppPF
+i) Initialization of the MSI-X interrupt logic in the Shell to map cl_sh_apppf_int interrupts events to MSI-X interrupts of the PCIe AppPF

-ii) Exposing all the interrupts as file devices under /dev/fpgaX/eventY where X is the slot-id and Y is the event/interrupt
+ii) Exposing all the interrupt events as file devices under /dev/fpgaX/eventY where X is the slot-id and Y is the event/interrupt

 iii) Exposing each interrupt as a file-descriptor for event polling in Linux userspace